Monthly Archives: January 2010

 Posted on 27th of January, 2010 by Lévana

-Sounds dead-good-for-you-serious, doesn’t it? that is until you taste it: Plump and moist and chock full of goodies.
+This date-nut bread sounds too good-for-you to be good, doesn’t it?
+That is, until you taste it: Plump and moist and chock-full of goodies.
 I make it with spelt flour too, so it’s a win-win.
-As you may know, I am hard at work on my next cookbook, and all sweeteners are “under investigation” in each...
+As you may know, I am hard at work on my next cookbook, and all sweeteners are...

 Posted on 20th of January, 2010 by Lévana